GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 [View protocol online](https://doi.org/10.21203/rs.3.pex-1905/v1)

-Or, please [contact us](/contact) to request the protocol and data collection files, or to discuss its applicability to your research questions.
+Please [contact us](/contact) to request the data collection files, or to discuss its applicability to your research questions.

 If you use the protocol, please reference: